jarviscanada/jarvis_data_eng_TinaLee/linux_sql/README.md

 # Introduction
-The Cluster monitoring Agent is designed to parse hardware information and resource usage of clustered nodes/servers managed by the Jarvis Cluster Administration (LCA).
+The Cluster monitoring Agent is designed to track and parse hardware information and resource usage of clustered nodes/servers managed by the Jarvis Cluster Administration (LCA).
 Each server is running CentOS 7 and the servers communicate internally through IPv4 addresses.
-Bash scripts are written to automatically parse resource usage data every minute and data parsed will be safely stored in a PostgresSQL database, a database container created by Docker Postgres image.
+Bash scripts are built to automatically parse resource usage data every minute and the data parsed will be safely transferred and stored to a PostgresSQL database, which is a database instance created by Docker Postgres image.
 Later, the LCA team will use the data to perform data analysis and future resource planning.

 # Quick Start
 This guide walks you through the cluster monitoring solution. \